What opportunities does the K-3 spouse non-immigrant visa provide and how to get it

 - be in standby status on I-130, Petition for Alien Relative.

-To apply for a K-3 visa, a U.S. citizen first applies for I-130, Petition for Alien Relative.
-Application I-130 is a request to start a family immigration process.
+To apply for a K-3 visa, a US citizen first submits Form I-130, Petition for Alien Relative.
+An I-130 application is a request to start a family immigration process.

 Approximately 2-3 weeks after the I-130 application is submitted, USCIS will send the applicant a notification of I-797 action confirming receipt of the application.
 Once a U.S. citizen receives this receipt letter (I-797), he or she can submit Form I-129F, Petition for Alien Fiancé (e) to apply for a K-3 visa.